harishvel/AVI/Language_Translator/README.md

 ## 👨‍💻 Author

-Created by Harshavardhan.V to break language barriers with voice and code. 🌐🧠🔊
+Created by Harish Velmurugan.J to break language barriers with voice and code. 🌐🧠🔊

 ---